ahmadajmi/CSS-Grid-Layout/README.md

 }
 ```

-So this will give us a 4 boxes layout like
+So this will give us a 4 boxes layout like:

 ![screen shot 2015-08-29 at 12 34 18](https://cloud.githubusercontent.com/assets/626005/9561557/899242fe-4e4a-11e5-8f35-630fce7b84e6.png)

+## Working with Responsive Design

 We can also achieve the above example only on small screens by wrapping the code inside Media Queries.
 This opens a great opportunity for us to customize the layout differently in different viewports.
-For example, we can achive the pevious 4 boxes layout only on screens less than `1024px` as:
+For example, we can achieve the previous 4 boxes layout only on screens less than `1024px` as:

 ``` css
 @media screen and (max-width: 1024px) {